 “It is my goal to make lessons fun and engaging while giving solid technical and musical skills.
 I tailor my approach to each student.
 For busy students I create a customized set of “core” practice sessions which take 10-15 minutes daily and give wonderful results.”

 An avid teacher, Darry Dolezal has trained hundreds of successful, award-winning cellists of all ages and levels.
 He began teaching at a young age, apprenticing with master Suzuki teacher Eleanor Allen in Lawrence, Kansas and taking over her cello studio at the age of fourteen.

-Darry Dolezal has presented masterclasses at major colleges and conservatories such as Boston College, Boston University, Bowdoin College, Florida State University, the University of Georgia, the University of Iowa and San Ursula University in Rio de Janeiro.
-He held faculty positions at Viterbo University and the University of Missouri-Columbia.
+Darry Dolezal, a former professor at Viterbo University and the University of Missouri-Columbia, has presented cello and chamber music masterclasses at major colleges and conservatories such as Boston College, Boston University, Bowdoin College, Florida State University, the University of Georgia, the University of Iowa and San Ursula University in Rio de Janeiro.

-Darry Dolezal loves coaching chamber music.
+Darry Dolezal loves coaching chamber music, feeling that learning to make music together makes the world a better place.
 His own chamber music coaches and mentors include such legendary musicians as Leon Fleisher, Raphael Hillyer (Juilliard Quartet), Eugene Lehner (Kolisch Quartet), Menachem Pressler (Beaux Arts Trio), Alexander Schneider (Budapest Quartet) and Donald Weilerstein (Cleveland Quartet).